-Finger touch calibration coordinates the positioning of your finger with the location of the cursor (BrightLink 695Wi).
+Finger touch calibration coordinates the positioning of your finger with the location of the cursor.

-Note: Make sure you have calibrated the pens before calibrating for finger touch interactivity.
+Note: Make sure you have calibrated the pens, installed the Touch Unit and turned it on before calibrating for finger touch interactivity.

 3. Select Touch Unit Setup and press Enter.